doherty100/azuresandbox/README.md

 ## Overview

 This repository contains a collection of inter-dependent [cloud computing](https://azure.microsoft.com/en-us/overview/what-is-cloud-computing) quick starts for implementing common [Microsoft Azure](https://azure.microsoft.com/en-us/overview/what-is-azure/) services on a single [subscription](https://docs.microsoft.com/en-us/azure/azure-glossary-cloud-terminology#subscription).
-Collectively these quick starts provide a flexible lab environment useful for experimenting with various Azure services and capabilities. \#AzureQuickStarts is implemented using popular open source automation tools that are supported on Windows, macOS and Linux including:
+Collectively these quick starts provide a flexible and cost effective lab environment useful for experimenting with various Azure services and capabilities.

+*Disclaimer:* \#AzureQuickStarts is not intended for production use. \#AzureQuickStarts is intended to accelerate cloud projects by providing a minimal, cost effective lab environment.
+While some best practices are used, others are intentionally not used in favor of simplicity and cost.
+See [Known issues](#known-issues) for more information.

+\#AzureQuickStarts is implemented using popular open source tools that are supported on Windows, macOS and Linux including:

 * [git](https://git-scm.com/) for source control.
 * [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) for scripting.